2210.71 – Point on a Line. Making a Triangle?

 In summary, I and II are true.

 In the first place, II must be satisfied.
-Consider this chain of reasoning, based on the figure below, part (a):
+Consider this chain of reasoning, based on the figure above, part (a):

 So statement II must be satisfied.
 It happens that inequality I is also true.
 The figure, part (b), explains why informally.
 Can you prove it?